vinayhegde1990/career-notes/docs/source/Cover-Letter-Writing-Tips.rst

 CoverLetter Writing Tips
 **********************************

-*Some useful links to cover the basics of writing succinct cover letters*
+*Some useful links to help draft effective cover letters*

 ##########
 The Basics